New Orleans SSI and SSDI Denial and Appeal Lawyers

 Talk with an experienced New Orleans SSI and SSDI denial and appeals attorney now

 At the Law Office of James A. Graham, we understand how frustrating and complicated applying for SSI and SSDI can be.
 Even when you’re sure you’ve done everything right, the Social Security Administration may deny your claim.
 Our skilled lawyers calmly and clearly review the reasons for the denial.
 Often, some additional documentation and additional arguments can help you win your claim on appeal.
 Don’t lose hope.
-If your claim for benefits was denied, please call us or complete our contact form to schedule a free consultation with a Social Security denial and appeals lawyer in New Orleans or Slidell today.
+If your claim for benefits was denied, please call us or complete our contact form to schedule a free consultation with a Social Security denial and appeals lawyer in New Orleans today.
 Many claims are successful on appeal.